Updated: 2 days ago

 I am in the "process" of this.

 The art of daydreaming is an active and worthy gift.
 Even brief moments of sky staring to feel into creative spaces are beneficial.
 Allowing myself to feel something fully and then re-enter my day is an integrative process important for my well-being.

 This lifelong practice doesn't have a name, I've not spoken about it or trained in it.

 I have no guru.

-I imagine myself purposefully letting five yellow balls fall and gracefully catch them with my feet.
-I place these outside my office door, so that there is only one left and I can sit with it in silence until my clients arrive.
+I imagine myself purposefully letting five yellow balls fall and gracefully catching them with my feet.
+I place these outside my office door so that there is only one left and I can sit with it in silence until my clients arrive.

 I have been practicing the same at home with some great results.
-Yet, there are days that it just doesn't happen and I need to explain to my family that I still have computer work.
-Or I find that I'm buried in my to do list.
+Yet, there are also days that it just doesn't happen and I need to explain to my family that I still have computer work.
+Or I find that I'm buried in my to-do list.
 That I need to adjust my sails.

-There are some days (more and more) I am able to place the other five balls in a make believe basket at our front door, so that I may prepare a snack, talk about our day, welcome friends to play, or snuggle while looking at clouds or watching a movie: what we call lion time in my family.
+There are some days (more and more) when I am able to place the other five balls in a make-believe basket at our front door, so that I may prepare a snack, talk about our day, welcome friends to play, or snuggle while looking at clouds or watching a movie: what we call lion time in my family.